Updated on Jul 17, 2024

 Admire the Stanley-Holmes Round Barn

 At the turn of the 20th century, circular cattle and hay barns were quite popular on both sides of the Canada-U.S. border.
-And it wasn’t just because they were pretty, but rather because they were very efficient when it came to dairy farm productivity, according to Culture et Communications Québec.
+And it wasn’t just because they were pretty, but rather because they were very efficient when it came to dairy farm productivity.
 (New England Shakers explained that they built them this way so the devil couldn’t find a corner to hide in!)
 Situated between Kingscroft and Way’s Mills, on Holmes Road, the barn, named in honour of its owner, is protected by the municipality.
 It dates back to 1907 and is really worth the stop.

 Discover